Azure/platform-chaos/README.md

 ### Testing

 To run the tests for this project, first ensure you've installed the [requirements](#development-requirements).
 Next, compile the project using `npm run compile`.
-Following a successful compile, you can run `npm run test`.
+Following a successful compile, you can run `npm test`.
 The test script will also run `tslint` on the project.

 Note that this command is meant to be run from the project directory.
 That is, the folder that you cloned the project into (likey `platform-chaos`).